jupyter-book/mystmd/docs/contribute-add-feature.md

 The goal of this tutorial is to walk through the process of adding a new word-count role to MyST, `{word-count}`, as a core feature.
 It is also possible to extend MyST by [writing a plugin](plugins.md), however, this tutorial covers the steps required to implement a feature that ships with MyST _out-of-the-box_.
 We will start from the very beginning of cloning the MyST repository, and finish with a working `word-count` role!

+A full, unmerged pull request of this feature is available in [#1027](https://github.com/executablebooks/mystmd/pull/1027) to see the end-result.

 :::

 ![](#lookout-for-tutorial-actions)